 Facilitated engagement sessions gave stakeholders an opportunity to better understand each others' challenges and points of view.
-These guided discussions inspired informed conversations that resulted in a better idea of each other and what areas each were influenced by.
+These guided discussions inspired and informed dialogues with insights to different perspectives and roles of diverse stakeholders - what influences ways of thinking and working.